Ysgol Llanhari: Feeder schools

 Llantrisant, Tonyrefail, Dolau and the primary section of Ysgol Llanhari are the current feeder schools to the secondary department at Llanhari.
 Before the opening of Ysgol Gyfun Gymraeg Llangynwyd in 2008, the following schools also fed Llanhari with pupils from the county of Bridgend: Ysgol Y Ferch o'r Sger, Ysgol Bro Ogwr, Ysgol Cynwyd Sant and Ysgol Gymraeg Cwm Garw.
 These pupils are now educated at Llangynwyd, within their own county.

 Headteacher

 To date, Ysgol Llanhari has been led by six heads.
-Mrs Meinir Thomas was appointed headteacher in September 2022.
-Until August 2022, Mrs Rhian Phillips was the headteacher at the school.
-She succeeded Mr Meirion Stephens, who served as head of Llanhari from January 2008.
-He was preceded by Miss T Anne Morris, who took over in 2003.
-Prior to this, Mr Peter Griffiths, father of Ioan Gruffudd, star of such films as Fantastic Four and Wilde served as head from 1989.
-The original head when the school opened in 1974 was Mr Merfyn Griffiths.
+Meinir Thomas was appointed headteacher in September 2022.
+Until August 2022, Rhian Phillips was the headteacher at the school.
+She succeeded Meirion Stephens, who was head of Llanhari from January 2008.
+He was preceded by Anne Morris, who took over in 2003.
+Prior to this, Peter Griffiths was head from 1989.
+The original head when the school opened in 1974 was Merfyn Griffiths.

-Until August 2022, Ms Meinir Thomas served as deputy headteacher, with Ms Catherine Webb, Mr Geoffrey Howell, Mrs Elen George and Mr Marc Evans serving as assistant head teachers.

-Heads of Year

-Until August 2022, Mrs Jenna Martin-Williams was responsible for Years 7 and 8.
-Miss Sian Morris was the Attainment Standards Leader for Years 9 and 10 and Mr Stephen Wilshaw was the Attainment Standards Leader for Years 11, 12 and 13.

 Exam results

 Examination results have consistently improved since 2008.
 In 2012, 75% of pupils attained grades A*-C in all A-Level subjects sat, and 97% were awarded grades A-E in all subjects.
 At GCSE, 74.2% of all grades awarded were A*-C and 74.6% of students attained the 5 A*-C benchmark.